top of page

 All packaging materials are recyclable or biodegradable.
 All pieces are unique, and come with a care warranty for free adjustments, repairs or hardware replacements.
 Bartering and service trade requests always welcome.
 More info can be found here.

-In addition to creating, she works full time with Kailukuan School of Indigenous Science and at the Los Angeles County Museum of Art, She is a former Seattle independent bookseller and loves collecting many things - from knick knacks, sacred objects, shells and rocks to rare books & even tatus on her body.
-She currently lives with her life partner, 2 rescue pit bulls, 2 rescue cats + rare crested gecko.
-She is a lifelong hungry learner committed to anti-imperialist, anti-capitalist and anti-colonial values and finds reading a critical part of resistance labor.
-You can find links to free revolutionary/radical books here.
-Share, download, save.
-We're building an accessible community archive - additions are welcome.
+In addition to creating, ruminating and oscillating, she works full time at the Los Angeles County Museum of Art and has been an arts and culture administrator for 10 years.
+She is a former independent bookseller, and loves collecting many things - from knick knacks, sacred objects, shells and rocks to rare books & even tatus on her body.
+She is a lifelong hungry learner committed to indigenous, anti-colonial values and finds reading a critical part of resistance labor.
+You can find links to free revolutionary/radical books here

 About Kels